Python - IDLE

 IDLE (Integrated Development and Learning Environment) is an integrated development environment (IDE) for Python.
 The Python installer for Windows contains the IDLE module by default.

-To start IDLE interactive shell, search for the IDLE icon in the start menu and double click on it.
+To start an IDLE interactive shell, search for the IDLE icon in the start menu and double click on it.

-Now, you can execute Python statements same as in Python Shell as shown below.
+You can execute Python statements same as in Python Shell as shown below.

 To execute a Python script, create a new file by selecting File -> New File from the menu.

 Enter multiple statements and save the file with extension .py using File -> Save.
 For example, save the following code as

 Now, press F5 to run the script in the editor window.
 The IDLE shell will show the output.

 Thus, it is easy to write, test and run Python scripts in IDLE.

 Learn about different open-source editors for Python in the next chapter.